Linda Christianson - Host Potter

 Jan McKeachie Johnston, River Falls, WI

 My intent is that these pieces stand alone as visual objects.
 My hope is that they move beyond that to express emotional, sensual, tactile, spiritual, and ritual sensibilities—these sensibilities being enhanced by the communication and sharing that occurs through use.
+Accessibility is also an important component of my work and I am never happier than when someone expresses their delight in using one of my pieces.

 janmckeachie@gmail.com